Reviews You Can Rely On

 What's the Best Value?

-The Osprey Exos 58 is a good value for a backpack with a comfortable and lightweight design.
+The Osprey Exos 58 is another good value for a backpack, with a comfortable, lightweight design.
+Credit: Sam Schild

 Comfort

-Each person's body is unique, so our tests included a diverse range of users to gather a broad variety of data.
-When a pack seems to fit a specific body type best, we mention that in the review.
-We find the most comfortable packs fit the widest variety of body types, too.
+Each person's body is unique, so our tests included a diverse range of users to gather a wide variety of data.
+When a pack seems to fit a specific body type best, we mention that in the review, though we find the most comfortable packs fit the widest variety of body types.

-backpacks backpacking - the atmos ag lt has a super comfortable suspension system, back...
+backpacks backpacking - the atmos ag lt was comfortable enough to wear even during a quick...

-The best-performing contenders for heavier loads are the Osprey Aether 65, the Gregory Baltoro 65, and the Granite Gear Blaze 60.
-These packs utilize high-quality foam that provides a perfect balance of support and comfort.
+The most comfortable packs for carrying heavier loads are the Osprey Aether 65, the Gregory Baltoro 65, and the Granite Gear Blaze 60.
+Instead of a suspension system, these packs utilize high-quality foam that provides a perfect balance of support and comfort.
 All of the shoulder straps offer top-notch ergonomics and slightly stiffer padding.
-While this rigid padding is marginally less comfy, you need it when you're lugging a heavy load because it won't compress.
-Each of these models offers subtle advantages that will help transfer the load to your hips and keep you moving toward camp in relative comfort.
-These advantages include a supportive suspension, foam stiffness, and well-designed shoulder straps and waist belts.
-The combination lands all of them in the load-hauler category.
+While this rigid padding is marginally less comfy, it won't compress when you're lugging a heavy load.
+Each of these models offers subtle advantages that help transfer the load to your hips, which is crucial when your pack weighs more than 30 pounds.

 backpacks backpacking - the granite gear blaze 60 has a stable back panel even without a...

-The Granite Gear Blaze 60 has a stable back panel even without a trampoline back, and is among the most comfortable.
+The Granite Gear Blaze 60 has a stable back panel even without a trampoline back, and is among the most comfortable packs we tested.
+Credit: Sam Schild

 The hip belt is one of the primary contributors to a comfortable pack, especially when it is well-loaded.
 Some are light and relatively soft, while others swivel and are well-padded yet rigid to carry heavy loads.
-Some packs, such as the Osprey Atmos AG LT 65, Granite Gear Blaze 60, Gregory Baltoro 65, Gregory Paragon 60, and Osprey Aether 65, allow the foam padding of the waistbelt to extend outward to accommodate larger waist sizes.
+On some packs, such as the Osprey Atmos AG LT 65, Granite Gear Blaze 60, and Gregory Paragon 60, you can extend the foam padding of the waistbelt to accommodate larger waist sizes.

-The Gregory Paragon 60's hip belt comfortabluy moves with you as you walk and the foam extends out to match your waist size.
+The Gregory Paragon 60's hip belt comfortably moves with you as you walk, and the foam extends out to match your waist size.
+Credit: Sam Schild

 Ease of Use